Colorado Power of Attorney Forms | 10 Types – PDF, Word

 Colorado POA Requirements

-While a Colorado power of attorney is a valuable document, several requirements must be upheld to be legally binding.
+While a Colorado POA is a valuable document, several requirements must be upheld to be legally binding.
 If these requirements are not met, a conservatorship court proceeding must take place, which can be both time-consuming and expensive.

-The State of Colorado requires that all power of attorneys be in writing and signed by an individual who is at least 18 years old.
+The State of Colorado requires that all POA be in writing and signed by an individual who is at least 18 years old.
 This legal document should be highly specific, mentioning all parties involved and the actual powers granted.
 Finally, a notary public should validate the document after signing.

-Every power of attorney should be personalized to grant specific powers to the agent.
-For example, even though a financial power of attorney is signed, that does not automatically grant authority over every type of financial transaction.
+Every POA should be personalised to grant specific powers to the agent.
+For example, even though a financial POA is signed, that does not automatically grant authority over every type of financial transaction.
 If an individual wants the agent to have the authority to make changes to beneficiaries or any trusts, then those must be specified within the form.

 Additionally, the names and signatures of all parties should be included along with the date.
 The date should refer to the date of the agreement being signed and the date acknowledging the time in which the powers are in effect.